|

 started turning on the pressure on the developing countries to adopt the

-developing countries and poverty has increased, rather than decreased, in a
+poverty has increased, rather than decreased, in a significant number of

 the developed countries should be more widely publicised.
 This is not just a